corbosman/node-red-contrib-timerswitch/README.md

 ![](http://shot.ter.net/img/2017/201709121453-0832695a07c1c38b8b839902c761d0e2.png)

 #### Multiple schedules
 This timer has the ability to turn something on/off multiple times a day.
-Examples could be an automated feeder, terrarium misting systems and other devices that may need to be turned on/off more than once.
+Examples could be an automated feeder, terrarium misting systems, garden watering systems and other devices that may need to be turned on/off more than once.
 Simply click the "add" button to add multiple schedules.

 Example: turns on 3 times a day for 15 minutes: